 It should be kept in mind, that in New Jersey, there are hospitals and other healthcare facilities which are affiliated with the State of New Jersey and/or other municipal entities.
 Many nurses who work at or out of these facilities are therefore also state affiliated healthcare workers.
 There are strict time limitations within which notice of intention to bring a lawsuit against such nurses must be filed.
 For more information, click here: Statutes of Limitations.

-Blume Goldfaden's New Jersey personal injury attorneys and medical staff have the experience and expertise to determine if your treating nurses departed from the standards of nursing care, and if such malpractice resulted in an injury for which you may recover damages.
-Call us for an evaluation at no cost to you.
+Blume Forte's New Jersey personal injury attorneys and medical staff have the experience and knowledge to determine if your treating nurses departed from the standards of nursing care, and if such malpractice resulted in an injury for which you may recover damages.
+Call us at (973) 635-5400 for an evaluation at no cost to you.